Why Your Home Square Footage is Important When Moving

 If you are planning to hire moving help for an upcoming move it is likely you may be asked about the square footage of your home.
-This question is much more likely to be asked if you are hiring a full-service moving company, a company that provides movers and a truck, but it may also be necessary when hiring moving labor help.
-This is especially true when you are hiring movers to pack your home into boxes, as the square footage gives an accurate representation of the scope of work involved.
+This question is much more likely to be asked if you are hiring a full-service moving company- a company that provides movers and a truck -but it may also be necessary when hiring moving labor help.
+This is especially true when you are hiring movers to pack your home into boxes, as the square footage gives an accurate representation of how much packing is involved, and how many moving boxes you will need.

 In this moving guide we will help you understand why square footage is such an important unit of measure when it comes to your move.